SmartekWorks/smartekworks.github.io/swat/ref_web_operation.md

 Web Operation
 ===

 Web operation is an interactive operation model on a page.
 SWAT knowledge engine analyses the page, extract the web operation according to knowledge rules.
 Please refer to [Knowledge Rule DSL](ref_knowledge_rule.md) for details of how to obtain appropriate operations for you page implementation.
 You can also edit and customize the operation.
-You can obtain the related information from [Preparing Page Knowledge](guide_knowledge.md).
+You can obtain the related information from [Importing Pages](guide_knowledge.md).

 How to Use Web Operations?
 ---